Ingestion: Ingest Phase

 In the example below we have a set of web server hosts and we are collecting the database logs on each host.
 We use the fields #host and #source as tag fields.
 A datasource is created for each combination of tag fields and their values, and this configures how segment files are created:

 Tag fields start with the # character.
-Tags can be used to search this specific set of data: For example this search is used to only look at the datasource for the http.log on server1:
+Tags can be used to search this specific set of data, with the performance of the query optimized because only the segments that match the given tag need to be loaded.
+For example this search is used to only look at the datasource for the http.log on server1:

 accesslog